Manhattan skyline at dusk seen from across the East River with the Empire State Building lit

 Why New York for Business

 New York is the only city where the hotel choice is part of the deal.
-The geographical compression of Manhattan — every relevant office is within a twenty-minute taxi of every other relevant office — means that the hotel choice signals district affiliation as clearly as the suit choice.
+The geographical compression of Manhattan, every relevant office is within a twenty-minute taxi of every other relevant office, means that the hotel choice signals district affiliation as clearly as the suit choice.
 A hotel on Park Avenue says one thing about who you are meeting and how you intend to be perceived; the same money spent at the Greenwich Hotel in Tribeca says something else entirely; the Equinox Hotel at Hudson Yards is a third positioning altogether.
 The right answer depends on the meeting.

 The functional infrastructure of a New York business hotel matters more than the brand.
-Five things separate a working business hotel from a luxury hotel that happens to host businesspeople: a desk you can actually work at (most luxury hotel rooms have a small writing surface that does not fit a 16-inch laptop and an open notebook), genuinely fast Wi-Fi (palace hotels are sometimes worse than midtown business hotels because the infrastructure is older), 6am room service (essential for European-time-zone calls and the first East-Coast call of the morning), executive-lounge or club access (a private space with breakfast, light food, and Wi-Fi where you can take three back-to-back calls without leaving the floor), and the suite product (a sitting room separate from the bedroom is the difference between a hotel room and a workspace).
+Five things separate a real business hotel from a luxury hotel that happens to host businesspeople: a desk you can actually work at (most luxury hotel rooms have a small writing surface that does not fit a 16-inch laptop and an open notebook), genuinely fast Wi-Fi (palace hotels are sometimes worse than midtown business hotels because the infrastructure is older), 6am room service (essential for European-time-zone calls and the first East-Coast call of the morning), executive-lounge or club access (a private space with breakfast, light food, and Wi-Fi where you can take three back-to-back calls without leaving the floor), and the suite product (a sitting room separate from the bedroom is the difference between a hotel room and a workspace).

 The neighbourhood map for Manhattan business hotels divides into five operating districts.
-Midtown East (Park Avenue, the 50s) holds the legacy palace hotels — the Mark, the Pierre, the Carlyle, the St. Regis — and serves the law-firm, private-banking, and old-money client base.
+Midtown East (Park Avenue, the 50s) holds the legacy palace hotels, the Mark, the Pierre, the Carlyle, the St. Regis, and serves the law-firm, private-banking, and old-money client base.
 Midtown West (Times Square, the 40s and 50s) holds the conference-and-Broadway economy.
 FiDi and the Seaport serve Wall Street and the law firms that anchor on Worth Street; The Beekman and Conrad New York Downtown are the hotels of choice.
-Hudson Yards is the new-economy meeting district — Equinox Hotel, Crosby Street North, the Edition.
+Hudson Yards is the new-economy meeting district, Equinox Hotel, Crosby Street North, the Edition.
 Tribeca and SoHo serve media, tech, and the creative-industries client; The Greenwich, the Crosby, the Mercer.

 When to Visit New York for Business

-There is no off-season for New York business — the city is a year-round destination — but there are predictable peaks and price windows.
+There is no off-season for New York business, the city is a year-round destination, but there are predictable peaks and price windows.
 The premium-rate weeks are Fashion Week (early September and early February), the UN General Assembly (third week of September), the New York Marathon (first week of November), and the Christmas-and-New-Year window (mid-December through New Year).
 On these weeks, palace-hotel rates double and availability evaporates.
 If your trip dates are flexible, avoid these windows.

 Arrival rhythm matters.
 The first night should not be the meeting night.
 Plan a Sunday-evening arrival for a Monday-morning meeting; a Tuesday-evening arrival for a Wednesday-morning.
 The second-night meeting performs better than the first-night meeting because the body has adjusted to the time zone, the hotel has been broken in, and the executive arrives at the breakfast in a calmer state.
 For European-origin trips, build in two nights of buffer before the first significant meeting; for West Coast origin, one night is sufficient.